MUSEUMS & ATTRACTIONS IN FULTON

 Plan a vacation to Missouri, and make the Fulton area your travel destination.
 Below, we have listed some of the museums and attractions that you won’t want to miss during your stay.

-Local architect, M. F. Bell, has left Fulton with a magnificent display of architectural buildings, from businesses, to churches, to private homes.
+Local architect, M. F. Bell, has left Fulton with a magnificent display of architectural buildings from businesses, to churches, to private homes.
 Our historical downtown with its brick-lined streets has 57 buildings on the National Register, many by M.F.
 Bell.
 In addition, the 7th Street Historic District, historic Court Street, and the 5th Street historic area all provide wonderful examples of Bell architecture.
-The Chamber of Commerce currently offers a walk/drive tour of these areas.
-573-642-3055 www.CallawayChamber.com
+Kingdom of Callaway Historical Society has walking tour maps with architectural notes and self-guided tour of the fictional town of Kings Row.

 National Churchill Museum